failmap/server/documentation/remote_workers.md

 - Running Docker daemon (see: https://docs.docker.com/install/)
 - PKCS12 client certificate (a .p12 file that is also used for Admin authentication)

-Use the following command to run a remote worker for a Failmap instance:
+Use the following command to run a remote worker for a WebSecMap instance:

-    docker run --rm -ti --name failmap-worker -u nobody:nogroup \
+    docker run --rm -ti --name websecmap-worker -u nobody:nogroup \
       -e WORKER_ROLE=scanner_ipv4_only \
       -e BROKER=redis://faalkaart.nl:1337/0 \
       -v <PATH_TO_CLIENT_PKCS12>:/client.p12 \
-      failmap/failmap:latest \
+      websecmap/websecmap:latest \
       celery worker --loglevel info --concurrency=10

-`WORKER_ROLE` determines the kind of tasks this worker will pick up, for reference: https://gitlab.com/failmap/failmap/blob/master/failmap/celery/worker.py
+`WORKER_ROLE` determines the kind of tasks this worker will pick up, for reference: https://gitlab.com/websecmap/websecmap/blob/master/websecmap/celery/worker.py

 `BROKER` is the URL to the Redis message broker to connect to.